- CALL FOR PROPOSALS -

 Jonathan Reams: Leading our Lives by Learning from Life: Perspectives on Adult Development and Human Relations.
 Abstract: What does it mean to ’lead’ our lives?
 What is it we are learning through the dialectic between our sense of self and our experience of the world?
 How are our human relationships a focal point for this leading and learning?
 This presentation will combine personal curiosity with academic research to explore these questions.
 Links between learning, development and leadership have become clearer and there are many perspectives equating more and higher with better.
 However, there are also limits to these perspectives and evidence that how adult development is conceptualized and operationalized requires the inclusion of different aspects central to the quality of our human relations.
 Biography: Jonathan Reams, Ph.D., practices the cultivation of leadership through awareness based consulting, coaching and action research on leadership development program design and delivery in a variety of settings.
 He has a position at the Norwegian University of Science and Technology (NTNU), serves as Editor-in Chief of Integral Review, and is a co-founder of the Center for Transformative Leadership and of the European Center for Leadership Practice.
 He brings awareness based leadership development practices to his work, focusing on how the inner workings of human nature can develop leadership capacities for today’s complex challenges. |

-Conference Schedule in Brief
+Conference Schedule and Abstracts

 23rd April